Thailand Visa Requirements from Dubai: Documents Checklist

 Tourist Visa (TR) Documents Required from Dubai

-The Thailand tourist visa application submitted at the Royal Thai Embassy in Abu Dhabi requires a full document file.
+The Thailand tourist e-Visa application, submitted online at the official Thai e-Visa portal (thaievisa.go.th), requires a full document file uploaded as clear scans — since 1 January 2025 there is no in-person submission at the Royal Thai Embassy in Abu Dhabi.
 Every item in the list below is mandatory unless otherwise noted.
 Missing documents will result in your application being returned without processing.

 Thailand Tourist Visa — Complete Document Checklist